harpoonlobotomy/choose-your-own/choose-your-own_workdoc.md

 Going to work on the JSON file for the item defs (which I needed to switch to anyway)

 EDIT: Actually it's going to be a .py file, at least for now.
 No need to bring JSON into it at this scale.

+10/12/25

+    You make your way to a graveyard.
+It's middle of the night, the weather is cloudy, and you're feeling pretty okay overall.
+    With the weather cloudy, you decide to look around the east of the graveyard.

+    You're facing east.
+You see a variety of headstones, most quite worn and decorated by clumps of moss.
+There's a glass jar being used as a vase in front of one of the headstones, dried flowers left long ago.

+    You can look around more, leave, or try to interact with the environment:
+        (north, south, west), (leave) or (glass jar, dried flowers, moss, headstone)

+Need to add time-relevance to this section.

+    You can look around more, leave, or try to interact with the environment:
+        (north, south, west), (leave) or (glass jar, dried flowers, moss, headstone)

+If it's too dark to see, the inventory shouldn't be provided without investigating.

+ALSO:

+        INVENTORY:
+        To examine an item more closely, type it here, otherwise hit 'enter' to continue.
+            (severed tentacle, gardening mag, fish food, unlabelled cream, car keys, regional map, batteries, glass jar)
+        Chosen: (glass jar)
+        Description: A glass jar, looks like it had jam in it once by the label.
+Holds a small bunch of dried flowers.

+        You can drop the glass jar or try to separate it into parts, or hit enter to continue.
+            (drop) or (separate)
+        Chosen: (separate)
+        dried flowers separated from glass jar

+        Description: A glass jar, looks like it had jam in it once by the label.
+Holds a small bunch of dried flowers.

+        You can drop the glass jar or try to separate it into parts, or hit enter to continue.
+            (drop) or (separate)
+        Chosen: (separate)

+Once an item is separated, it should print both updated descriptions, and then return to the inventory 'screen'.

+ALSO also:

+Continuing.
+To examine an item more closely, type it here, otherwise hit 'enter' to continue.
+    (severed tentacle, gardening mag, fish food, unlabelled cream, car keys, regional map, batteries, glass jar, dried flowers, dried flowers, dried flowers, dried flowers)

+Currently it just keeps making more dried flowers, as there's no tracking on whether the item's already separated from children yet.
+But the new inventory system should fix that at least once it's implemented.